bevyengine/rfcs/rfcs/48-diverse-defaults.md

 ## Summary

-There are many different categories of bevy applications.
-Each use case has a sufficiently different commonsense default configuration to warrant different use case specific default plugins.
+There are many different categories of Bevy applications.
+Each use case has distinct needs, and so we should provide a collection of `PluginGroups` to give our users good defaults.

 ## Motivation